-Finally in May 2011 The Well became an independent charity and a new era was launched.
-The Well decided to change its name to reflect the changes in the community that it serves, and so on the 10th May 2011 The Well, Multi-Cultural Advice Centre was officially born.
+In May 2011 The Well became an independent charity and a new era was launched.
+The Well decided to change its name to reflect the changes in the community that it serves, and so on the 10th May 2011 The Well, Multi-Cultural Resource Centre was officially born.

-Our Values rooted in our faith in Jesus Christ are to:
+Our Values rooted in the teachings of Jesus Christ are to:

 – Treat others as we would like to be treated.

 – Respect all service users regardless of their age, gender, sexuality, social, religious, or ethnic background.